REANNZ/etcbd-public/README.md

 We also recommend operating the Monitoring tools with proper SSL certificates.

 We leave obtaining the certificates outside the scope of this document.
-* Obtain the certificates in PEM format.
+* Obtain the certificates in PEM format (see the above section on certificates for Admintool for more detailed instructins)..
-* Combine the server certificate with any intermediate certificates (concatenated into a single file) and store this as `server.crt` in a directory on the server running the Monitoring tools.
+* Combine the server certificate with any intermediate certificates (concatenated into a single file) and store this as `server.crt` in a directory on the server running the Monitoring tools (again, see the above section on certificates for Admintool for more detailed instructins).
 * Store the private key as `server.key` in the same directory.
 * Copy the two files into the Apache certificates volume with: